-Delicious steamed, roasted or grilled, asparagus is a fantastic vegetable to welcome in the spring season.
+Delicious steamed, roasted or grilled, asparagus is a fantastic vegetable to welcome in the summer season.
 Asparagus is excellent by itself or as a side dish for both steak and seafood.
 Although quick to prepare, there are some key culinary techniques to follow for the best asparagus results.

 On the bottom of each asparagus stalk is an inedible woody end — these should be removed.
 The easiest way to do this is to snap off the ends with your hands.
 You can also choose to chop them by lining up the stalks and cutting them at the same point.

 There are many ways to cook asparagus and the vegetable can taste quite different depending on the preparation.

 Roasting is one of the most popular ways, imparting a rich toasted flavor.
 Cooking time is important for roasting as the stalks can easily overcook.
 For the best results, use thicker stalks and coat with olive oil.

 Steaming is the best way to enhance the vegetative flavor of asparagus.
 To steam asparagus, use the thin, young stalks and pay attention to the cooking time.
 A properly steamed asparagus should still be vibrant green and crisp.

 Sautéing asparagus combines the fresh flavor of steamed with the toasted elements of roasting.
 Chop the stalks into smaller pieces, about two inches, and be sure your pan is hot before adding the asparagus.
 A lukewarm nonstick frying pan will result in a boiled dish rather than sautéed.

 For grilling, use the thicker asparagus as thin stalks are not sturdy enough to sustain the heat of the flames.
 Be sure to toss your asparagus in olive oil to ensure char and to cook quickly while maintaining a crisp texture for the final product.

 (By Chef Frank Pullara of Culaccino Italian restaurant in Nashville, Tennessee)